 8. High and moderate-risk abatements must be pre-inspected by a competent person or a third-party consultant before removal begins.
-But this is optional for mold remediation, and it is for the owner to decide if they want monitoring and a clearance test performed by a third party.
+But this is optional for mould remediation, and it is for the owner to decide if they want monitoring and a clearance test performed by a third party.

 9. HEPA filtered air equipment MUST ONLY be shut off by trained abatement personnel.
-This equipment and its filters need to be sealed up or disposed of following strict protocols to prevent any release of asbestos fibers or mold spores.
+This equipment and its filters need to be sealed up or disposed of following strict protocols to prevent any release of asbestos fibers or mould spores.
 Equipment will be running the entire length of the project and will be noisy.